Why Physiotherapist recommended to standing up from your desk job every 30 minutes?

 Walk or ride at least part of the way to work

-can be an excellent way to fit more activity into your day – and you’ll arrive
+If you can bike or walk (or even run) to work, this can be an excellent way to fit more activity into your day – and you’ll arrive feeling fresh and energised, with a clear mind.

 Of course, not everyone lives close enough for this to be a realistic option, but you can still find ways to make at least part of your trip more active.
 Get the train part of the way and ride the rest, get off the tram a few stops early and walk, or park your car a away.
 Try a few different things and see what works for you.